 August, 17, 2015

-HEY EVERYONE, GUESS WHAT?????
-IM IN BRAZIL!!!!!!!!
-AHHHHHHH!!!!!!
-Okay so this is gonna be a long e-mail because I’m including the stuff that happened my last week in the MTC and what's happened since I’ve been in Brazil.
+stuff that happened my last week in the MTC and what's happened since I’ve been

+awesome how much I know I’ll use what they taught me in the field.
 I´m not gonna go into details cause I don´t have time, but the Lord worked another miracle on Sunday.
 It´s amazing to see what he can do for us.
 Sunday was a day of goodbyes, and that was really, really difficult.
 I’ve made so many amazing friends here at the MTC and I´m gonna miss them a lot.
 But most people I’ll see again at BYU, so it´s okay.
 It didn´t hit me that I was leaving until I got on the plane for Brazil.
 I was glad to be travelling with two people I knew, Elder Summers and Sister Stowell, and then we were joined by another missionary, Sister Rammell.

 When I got to Brazil, holy cow.
 Everything is Portuguese and I have no idea what is going on.
 They had a church person there for me to make sure I knew where to go, then I said my goodbyes to my American friends and I was on my own.
 A Group of Elders also going to my mission talked to me a little at the gate and I didn´t understand anything.
 The accents combined with the speed of natives prove to be very difficult.
 But I saw one Sister I knew from the Provo MTC, Sister Wheatley, who helped me out a bit.